Foxxyyy/Random-Game-Stuff/README.md

 # RDR Audio Files
-Archives containing all the different audio files for Red Dead Redemption
+Archives containing all the different audio files for Red Dead Redemption in .wav format.